softwarearquitecturegroup1a/1A_profile_picture_ms/README.md

 Overview
 ========

- * User profile Service: Provides information like movie ratings, title, etc.
+ * User profile Service: Provides the url picture of a user.